The polar bear inhabits Arctic sea ice, water, islands and continental coastlines.

 Physical Description and Adaptations

-Polar bears have an excellent sense of smell, but their hearing and vision are not as strong.
-They utilize their nose and sensitive whiskers to explore their environment.
+While polar bears possess a very strong sense of smell, their hearing and vision aren't as sharp.
+They rely on their nose and sensitive whiskers to explore and understand their surroundings.

 Reproduction